-Effective May 27, 2021, OPTN policy will require organ procurement organizations to perform lower respiratory COVID-19 (SARS-CoV-2) testing for all potential lung donors and have test results available prior to transplant of the lungs.
+Effective May 27, OPTN policy requires organ procurement organizations to perform lower respiratory COVID-19 (SARS-CoV-2) testing for all potential lung donors and have test results available prior to transplant of the lungs.
 This will allow lung transplant programs to evaluate the risk of donor-derived COVID-19 for potential recipients.

 The OPTN Executive Committee, at a virtual meeting April 26, 2021, approved this policy upon the recommendation of the OPTN Ad Hoc Disease Transmission Advisory Committee (DTAC).
 Multiple cases reported to DTAC in recent months demonstrate the potential for donor-derived COVID-19 transmission to lung recipients when lower respiratory samples are not tested and results confirmed prior to transplant.
 The DTAC developed the proposal in consultation with the OPTN OPO and Lung Transplantation Committees, as well as OPO representatives on various other OPTN committees.